 Can it be helpful?
 Maybe.

 Nursing covers and tops are designed to provide privacy and ease when breastfeeding.
 Choosing to use one is entirely your choice.
-Many mothers and nursing parents opt to wear looser fitting clothing that can be easily pulled up or down to feed.
+Many nursing parents opt to wear looser fitting clothing that can be easily pulled up or down to feed.
 Or you can layer a tank top underneath a shirt or sweater.
 A cardigan-style short or long-sleeved sweater or top over a t-shirt can provide cover to the side of your body while your baby is nursing.

 Do I need to purchase this prenatally?
 No.